mrVectorz/ContainerIRQTool/README.md

 ## Overview

 This tool helps identify and resolve IRQ affinity violations where interrupt requests are being processed on CPUs that should be isolated for containerized workloads.
-It provides detailed analysis of IRQ violations with color-coded severity indicators based on interrupt rates.
+It provides detailed analysis of IRQ violations, NUMA alignment, LLC cache alignment, and PCI device NUMA alignment.

 ## Features